The Empire Shall Fall Awaken

 - Excellent debut, with plenty of space to grow

-- A strong message with Leach's classical introspective lyrics; these lyrics seem to be more focused on the government, corruption, people, etc.
+- A strong message with Leach's typically classical introspective lyrics; these lyrics seem to be more focused on the government, corruption, people, etc.

 - Leach is back, and better than ever